-Familial predisposition and heredity can be a cause of Glaucoma
+Familial predisposition and genetics can be a cause of Glaucoma

 The development of Glaucoma may have a genetic component